It's a legal requirement for all dogs over the age of eight weeks to be microchipped

 Updating your dog's microchip

-If you move or change your telephone number it is important to tell the microchip company so they can update their records.
+If you move or change your telephone number it is important to tell the database company so they can update their records.
 You will also need to arrange for the details on your dog's microchip to be changed if your dog is sold or given to a new owner.